Vegan Friendly Mattress Guide

 Part of the problem in finding a non-animal fibre mattress is that mattress manufacturers have been really slow to uptake plant fibres into their mattresses.
 There’s a whole host of plant fibres, some of which have been used for centuries, which allow mattress manufactures to make animal-free mattresses.
 We have listed the plant fibres that can currently be used below.
 Though looking around at the bed sellers hardly any of these are used at the moment in mattress manufacturer.

-- Coir (Coconut husk) – this has similar properties to Horsehair
+- Coir (Coconut husk) – this has similar rebound properties to Horsehair

-- Flax – this is usually an insulator layer like Cashmere
+- Flax – this is usually an insulator layer and usually replaces Cashmere

 - Hemp – A firmer layer used as an insulator